-Here at Zekiah, we have built sites for clients in both Drupal and WordPress, and have found Drupal to be more complex than WordPress from the backend to the admin interface.
+We have built sites for clients in both Drupal and WordPress, and have found Drupal can be more complex than WordPress from the backend to the admin interface.
 Typically small sites use WordPress and the larger ones go with Drupal, but that is not always the case.
 If you have a large site and WordPress can meet all your needs, it may be better to use WordPress.

 The main advantage of WordPress is its ease of use.
 It is simple for almost anyone to set up a basic blog or website on WordPress but the same cannot be said for Drupal.
 If you want more control over the design and development, Drupal can be better as it currently offers more flexibility and expansion capabilities.
 However, keep in mind that a Drupal site usually requires more time and training to manage.